Thinking about change…

 Vasileios Basios, Brussels, Belgium

-Vasileios Basios is a senior researcher in the Department of Physics of Complex Systems at the University of Brussels.
-His research focuses on self-organization, emergence and the foundations of complex systems.
-He was mentored by Nobel laureate Ilya Prigogine at the renowned Solvay Institutes.
-Vasileios is a proponent of a transformative shift in science towards a post-materialistic paradigm.
 The objective of this initiative is to promote introspection within the scientific community and to cultivate robust and adaptable networks, thereby facilitating the realization of this transformative vision.
 He serves as an adviser to the Galileo Commission and curates its working group, known as 'oREGano'.
 He is an ICRL researcher and trustee.
 He has previously served on the board of the Scientific and Medical Network, as well as its co-Chair and is a member of AAPs, "The Academy for the Advancement of Post-materialist Sciences".

 Wolfhardt Janu, Vienna, Austria

-As a scientist Wolfhardt Janu is a (founding) member of the oREGano research team, which focuses on research projects using paired Random Event generators (REG) coupled to several analysis techniques to investigate the process of dying, emotionally charged group events and bee hives.
+As a scientist Wolfhardt Janu is a founding member of the oREGano research team, which focuses on research projects using paired Random Event generators (REG) coupled to several analysis techniques to investigate the process of dying, emotionally charged group events and bee hives.
 He is also affiliated to Wyrd research which focuses on research projects to investigate non local connectedness in a more broader sense.

 Wolf is the inventor the paired REG method, which fully automatically searches for correlated patterns in 2 REG data streams.
 As a developer he works as CTO of Wyrd Technologies focused on firmware developing and proto-type building of devices based on the paired REG technology.
 Further he is core faculty member of the course “Science and Consciousness of the world” at Ubiquity university.